Student-centric advice and objective recommendations

 Pell Grants at Purdue University – Purdue Polytechnic Anderson

-% of students at Purdue University – Purdue Polytechnic Anderson receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+of students at Purdue University – Purdue Polytechnic Anderson receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Purdue University – Purdue Polytechnic Anderson.

 You can learn more about Pell Grant eligibility here.

 Purdue University – Purdue Polytechnic Anderson Student Debt

 Average student loan debt payment per month

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

 percent of Purdue University – Purdue Polytechnic Anderson students take out federal student loans.
 The average student at Purdue University – Purdue Polytechnic Anderson takes out in student loan debt, which winds up being a not reported payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.